ow2-proactive/proactive-jupyter-kernel/README.md

 The `export` and `import` parameters make possible variables propagation between the different tasks of a workflow.
-If `myTask1` variables `var1` and `var2` are needed in `myTask2`, the `myTask1` pragma should include and `export` with a list of these variable names and `myTask2` pragma an `import` with a list including these names too.
+If `myTask1` variables `var1` and `var2` are needed in `myTask2`, the `myTask1` pragma should include and `export` with a list of these variable names and the `myTask2` pragma an `import` with a list including the same names.
 Example:

 `myTask1` implementation bloc would be:
 ```python